TreeCaps: Tree-Based Capsule Networks for Source Code Processing: Introduction

 \section{Introduction}

 Software developers often spend the majority of their time in navigating existing program code bases to understand the functionality of existing source code before implementing new features or fixing bugs~\citep{Xia2018,EDC2019,Britton2012}.
-Learning a model of programs has been found useful for their tasks such as classifying the functionality of programs~\citep{Nix2017,dahl2013large,pascanu2015malware,rastogi2013catch}, predicting bugs~\citep{Yang2015,li2017software,li2018vuldeepecker,zhou2019devign}, translating programs~\citep{chen2018tree, Gu2017}, etc.
+Learning a model of programs has been found useful for their tasks such as classifying the functionality of programs~\citep{Nix2017,dahl2013large,pascanu2015malware,rastogi2013catch}, predicting bugs~\citep{Yang2015,li2017software,li2018vuldeepecker,zhou2019devign}, translating programs~\citep{chen2018tree, Gu2017, BuiJY18, BuiYJ19, Bui2019}, etc.

-It is a common belief that adding semantic descriptions (e.g., via code comments, visualizing code control flow graphs, etc.) enhances human understanding of programs and is also helpful for machine learning.
+It is common that adding semantic descriptions (e.g., via code comments, visualizing code control flow graphs, etc.) may enhance human understanding of programs and ease machine learning.
 With the help of static code dependency analysis techniques~\citep{Nielson1999}, for example, Gated Graph Neural Networks (GGNN)~\citep{Li2016,fernandes2018structured, Allamanis2018} learn code semantics via graphs where edges are added between the code syntax tree nodes to indicate various kinds of dependencies between the nodes.
-However, such edges may be noise due to inaccurate code analyses that are inherently unsound or incomplete, and too many such edges contribute to long training time and may hinder the learning techniques from achieving higher accuracies~\citep{Bui2019}.
-Another issue with the GGNN method is that it relies on a synchronous message-passing mechanism to accumulate information from a node's neighbors to learn their embeddings and it usually uses as few as eight message-passing iterations due to computational concerns~\citep{Allamanis2018}.
-This mechanism hinders GGNN from capturing information from distant parts in large graphs.
+However, adding such edges requires extra processing of ASTs and may introduce noise for different learning tasks since there is no consensus on which types of edges are needed for which tasks.